Blog -

 Adding Markers and Popups

-To add markers and popups to the map, you can use the following code:
+To add markers and popups to your web map, you can use the Leaflet marker

 var marker = L.marker([51.5, -0.09]).addTo(map);